 Training Municipal Police Officers’ Education Act for entrance into the Act 120 Training Program.

 - Be able to perform the essential job functions.

-You will be required to pass a drug test.
-Prior to appointment, background, employment history, credit history, driving history, criminal history and character investigations will be conducted; any offer of employment is conditional upon passing the required medical, psychological, vision, hearing, physical strength and agility, and normal color vision standards.
+Any offer of employment is conditional upon passing the required medical, psychological, vision, hearing, physical strength and agility, and normal color vision standards.
 In addition, applicants must be able to swim continuously for 10 minutes or 250 yards.

 You will be required to wear a uniform and carry a firearm while on duty.

 Waterways Conservation Officer trainees must successfully complete an extensive one-year training program.
 It includes about 20 weeks of training in law enforcement principles and practices required by the

 Municipal Police Training Act (Act 120), conducted by a contracted certified training institution.

 The Pennsylvania Fish & Boat Commission conducts an additional 32 weeks of training at its H.R.
 Stackhouse School of Fisheries Conservation and Watercraft Safety in Bellefonte, Pennsylvania.
 This curriculum includes:

 - Approximately 20 weeks of classroom training in fish and boat laws and regulations, watercraft safety, land and water management, fish propagation, fisheries biology and conservation.
 It also includes weapons use, physical training and public relations.